Dabigatran

 • Storing your dabigatran capsules: Dabigatran capsules must be kept in the original foil package to protect them from moisture.
 If you store the capsules in a pill box or medication reminder box, keep them in the foil packaging.
 Only remove them from the foil packaging when you are ready to take them.

-Like all medicines, dabigatran can cause side effects, although not everyone gets them.
 Common side effects include nausea (feeling sick), indigestion, tummy cramps and headache.
 These may go away with time.
-Tell your doctor if troublesome.
+Tell your doctor if they bother you.

 • If you have a fall or hurt your head or body, get medical attention immediately, even if you feel okay.